-INDICATORS Basic Data for Indicators Basic information on PAP households Locations of residences Composition and age structure, level of education, and skills Gender (sex) of the head of household Ease in health services, education, support of public facilities and other social facilities Type/condition of residence/place of business and status of ownership/mastery Types of livelihoods and work patterns Source and income level Data/information on the scale and economic business assets Participation in civic organizations The value of all assets underlying the compensation
+INDICATORS Basic Data for Indicators Basic information on PAP Locations of residences households Composition and age structure, level of education, and skills Gender (sex) of the head of household • Ease in health services, education, support of public facilities and other social facilities • Type/condition of residence/place of business and status of ownership/mastery Types of livelihoods and work patterns Source and income level Data/information on the scale and economic business assets Participation in civic organizations The value of all assets underlying the compensation Recovery of living standards • Is the indemnity payment exempt from depreciation, retribution/taxes, moving fees, and other charges? • Has the PAP been willing to accept a replacement house and/or place of business?
+Has the "perception" of the community been restored?
+Has the PAP succeeded in restoring major social and cultural conditions?
+Do schoolchildren have been able to follow the course properly before moving?

-INDICATORS Basic Data for Indicators Recovery of living standards • Is the indemnity payment exempt from depreciation, retribution/taxes, moving fees, and other charges? • Has the PAP been willing to accept a replacement house and/or place of business? • Has the "perception" of the community been restored? • Has the PAP succeeded in restoring major social and cultural conditions?
-Have school children been able to follow the course properly before moving?
-Recovery of Livelihoods • Is the indemnity payment exempt from depreciation, retribution/taxes, moving fees, and other charges? • Will the compensation payments return the lost assets/assets?
-Is the location/place of the replacement business sufficient to meet the standards?
+INDICATORS Basic Data for Indicators Recovery of Livelihoods • Is the indemnity payment exempt from depreciation, retribution/taxes, moving fees, and other charges? • Will the compensation payments return the lost assets/assets? • Is the location/place of the replacement business sufficient to meet the standards?
 Will relocation and relocation assistance cover the expenses incurred? • Does income assistance/allowance to develop the business and production as before? • Has the PAPs group received LRP to re-establish its economic undertaking? • Are vulnerable groups given income-earning opportunities?
-Is it efficient and sustainable? • Can the works related to the project provided (if any) restore income and living standards as before?
-The level of satisfaction of • How many PAPs are aware of the land acquisition (compensation), resettlement, PAP residents with the and right guidance procedures? implementation of land Do PAP residents know that the compensation is theirs? acquisition, resettlement, and How do PAPs measure their standard/livelihood and livelihoods restored? coaching • How many PAPs are aware of complaints procedures and dispute settlement procedures?
-The effectiveness of land Is the number of PAPs and their wealth calculated correctly? acquisition planning, Are there any land speculators who get help? resettlement, and coaching • Does the time frame and funds adequately meet its objectives? • Are the costs of compensation too much/wasteful?
-Are the vulnerable groups identified and assisted? • How are Implementing Institutions (P2T, TK-PKP) addressing unexpected issues?
-Other Impacts Are there unwanted environmental impacts? • Is there an impact/disruption to work or income?
-Financial Evaluation/Audit Is there any gap between the compensation payment proposed by chief of land acquisition implementation team and the payment realization by DKI Is there are payment?
+Is it efficient and sustainable? • Can the works related to the project that have been provided (if any) can restore income and living standards as it was before the project?
+The level of satisfaction of PAP residents with the • How many PAPs are aware of the land acquisition (compensation), resettlement, and right guidance procedures? implementation of land Do PAP residents know that the compensation is theirs? acquisition, resettlement, and How do PAPs measure their standard/livelihood and livelihoods restored? coaching • How many PAPs are aware of complaints procedures and dispute settlement procedures?
+The effectiveness of land Is the number of PAPs and their wealth calculated correctly? acquisition planning, Are there any land speculators who get help? resettlement, and coaching Does the time frame and funds adequately meet its objectives?
+Are the costs of compensation too much/wasteful?
+Are the vulnerable groups identified and assisted?
+How are Implementing Institutions (P2T, TK-PKP) addressing unexpected issues?
+Other Impacts Are there unwanted environmental impacts?
+Is there an impact/disruption to work or income?
+Financial Evaluation/Audit Is there any gap between the compensation payment proposed by chief of land acquisition implementation team and the payment realization by DGR (in collaboration with the LMAN or other related government institution)?
 Is there any pending payment?
-Is there any sivily work conducted within the land area which has not been paid for?
-Is there any civil work conducted within the land area which has not been paid for?
-Are there any gaps between the proposed livelihood restoration budget and its realization?
-Are there any supporting documents related to each financial transaction such as compensation payment, assistance, livelihood restoration and others?
+Is there any civil work conducted within the land area which has not been paid?
+Are there any gaps between the proposed livelihood restoration budget and its realization? • Are there any supporting documents related to each financial transaction such as compensation payment, assistance, livelihood restoration and others.